Workflow Manager Overview

 • Action (7) - enables you to set and edit the selected communication channel by clicking the Edit button (8) (see the Email/SMS Window section).

-Figure 10: Start Phase Configuration - Communication Channel Item
+Figure 10: Start Phase Configuration - Output

-Figure 11: Delete Communication Channel Item
+Figure 11: Delete Output

 Email Details Window